mnatan/shavian-epub-transliterate/README.md

 ## How It Works

-1. **Extract cover**: Finds and extracts the original book cover
+1. **Extract images**: Finds and extracts all images from the EPUB, including the cover
 2. **Parse EPUB**: Reads all chapters and metadata
 3. **Transliterate text**: Converts English text to Shavian using phonetic mapping
-4. **Preserve metadata**: Keeps titles and navigation in Latin script
+4. **Preserve images**: Maintains all illustrations and diagrams in the output
+5. **Generate navigation**: Creates proper HTML structure for Kindle TOC and navigation
-5. **Generate output**: Creates HTML, EPUB, and MOBI files with cover
+6. **Generate output**: Creates HTML, EPUB, and MOBI files with cover and images

 ## Transliteration Details